 • experiencing circumstances that are very serious and long-term, that are more than just financial hardship, and

-• due to these circumstances, it is not possible for you to either pay your fines or deal with them in other ways, such as completing activities or treatment under a work and development permit .
+• due to these circumstances, it is not practical for you to either pay your fines or deal with them in other ways, such as completing activities or treatment under a work and development permit .

-How to apply
+How to apply for a special circumstances review

 Find out about the three steps you need to take to make a special circumstances application.